Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 Optimizely lets you iterate on your experiments across all devices and provides a platform allowing for fast releases, feature validation, and safer tests.

-Price: pricing is only available on request for Optimizely’s experimentation platform
+Pricing: pricing is only available on request for Optimizely's experimentation platform.

-To find out, look at Contentsquare Session Replay and Heatmaps on the pages or elements you’re testing.
-Then, analyze the winning and losing versions and look for clues: what are visitors drawn to?
+To find out, you need to look at behavior data such as Contentsquare's Session Replay (which shows you how individual users navigate your site) and Heatmaps (which show aggregate user behavior) on the pages or elements you're testing.
+Then, analyze the winning and losing versions and look for clues: what are users drawn to?
 What confuses them?
-What’s the final thing they do before they convert—or leave?
+What’'s the final thing they do before they convert—or leave?

-Contentsquare integrates with Omniconvert making it easy to connect your Omniconvert experiments to your Contentsquare account and filter your replays and heatmaps by Omniconvert experiment ID.
+Contentsquare also integrates with other A/B testing tools like Omniconvert, making it easy to connect your experiments to your Contentsquare account and filter your replays and heatmaps by experiment ID.

-To determine which behavior analytics tool(s) you need—the one(s) that will help you improve your website and UX—you have to identify your goals.
+To determine which behavior analytics tool(s) you need—the one(s) that will improve your website and UX—you have to identify your goals.
 For example:

 • Do you want to increase conversion rates or average order value (AOV)?